voacado/HuskyBot/README.md

 # HuskyBot
 A Discord bot for the Northeastern '24 server.

+## Features

-Private message a bot and have it output your message into a separate channel (anonymously)!
+* Private message a bot and have it output your message into a separate channel (anonymously)!
+* User verification (outside members can not DM the bot)

 ## Screenshots